Lever House: Curtain wall

-The curtain wall contains vertical steel mullions that are anchored to the floor plates within the building.
-Between each set of mullions are glass window panes that cannot open.
+The curtain wall contains vertical steel mullions, which are connected to the building's floor plates.
+Each pair of mullions is separated by glass window panes, which cannot be opened.
 These consist of greenish panes for windows on each floor, as well as opaque bluish panels for spandrels between floors.
-The spandrel panels are separated from the window panes by horizontal mullions as well as muntin grilles.
-The spandrel panels were intended to conceal the masonry construction of the superstructure.
-The window panes are 7 ft 2 in tall, with the sill being 30 in above the top of each floor slab, thereby concealing air-conditioning units beneath each window.
-The mullions are designed to be flush with the glass, projecting about 1 in from the outer surface of the glass panels.
+The spandrel panels are glazed, and black cinderblock walls behind the spandrels give them a dark hue.
+They are separated from the window panes by horizontal mullions and muntin grilles.
+When installed, the spandrel panels were intended to conceal the masonry construction of the superstructure.
+The window panes are 7 ft 2 in tall, with the sill being 30 in above the top of each floor plate, thereby concealing air-conditioning units beneath each window.
+The mullions are nearly flush with the glass, projecting about 1 in from the outer surface of the glass panels.
 During nighttime, one of every five mullions is lit.
 Venetian blinds were used to reduce glare.
 During a renovation in the late 1990s and early 2000s, the curtain wall was moved forward by 1/4 in.